-What does the acronym CG What is the role of the CGA AUX/CRC? licy Statement ensures all those engaged in official ard have the right to an environment and unwelcome verbal commen vilian employee who makes deliberate or repeated its, gestures, or physical contact, which is all nature engages in
+WPLETE THE FOLLOWING QUESTIONS: What does the acronym CGAUX/CRC mean?
+7-2 What is the role of the CGAUX/CRC?
+7-3 The Sexual Harassment Policy Statement ensures all those engaged in official buwith the Coast Guard have the right to an environment free of and ısiness 7-4 Any military member or civilian employee who makes deliberate or repeated unverbal comments, gestures, or physical contact, which is characteristically of a sonature, engages in